Crises of Citizenship: Global Spotlight Week 2018

 Thursday, February 22 | 7 PM @ FedEx Global Education Center, Auditorium

-Jim Rutenberg was named media columnist for The New York Times in January 2016, and has over 25 years of reporting experience.
-He is also a writer at large for The New York Times Magazine.
-Previously, Mr. Rutenberg was a chief political correspondent for The New York Times Magazinee (2014-2016).
-He served as the national political correspondent for The New York Times (2010-2014), co-leading The Times’ daily coverage of the 2012 presidential campaign.
+With over 25 years of reporting experience, Jim Rutenberg was named media columnist for The New York Times in January 2016.
+Previously, he was a chief political correspondent for The New York Times Magazine (2014-2016), and currently is a writer at large for it.
+He served as the national political correspondent for the paper from 2010 to 2014, co-leading The Times’s daily coverage of the 2012 presidential campaign.

 Omar Offendum in Concert